OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 *   Process and deliver contest entries and rewards. and
 *   Link or combine with other information we get from third parties to help understand your needs and provide you with better service.

+We retain the personal data you provide until your account is deleted.
+Account deactivation does not delete your personal data.
+In some cases we may retain certain information in anonymized or aggregated form.

 Transfers of Your Personal Information Abroad

 Couchsurfing may store and process personal information in the United States and other countries, where under local laws you may have fewer legal rights.
 However, wherever we store your information we will treat it in accordance with this Privacy Policy.
 Couchsurfing International Inc. complies with the EU-U.S. Privacy Shield Framework and the Swiss – U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union and Switzerland to the United States, respectively.
 Couchsurfing International Inc. has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
 If there is any conflict between the terms in this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall govern.
 To learn more about the Privacy Shield program, and to view our certification, please visit https://www.privacyshield.gov/.